2004Scape/Client2/README.md

 This is not to be confused with the Java TeaVM client which is hosted here if the local server is running:

 http://localhost/client?world=0&detail=high&method=0 (Java)

+## Web Worker server and WebRTC peer to peer connections

+A web worker server will start when loading world 999.
+This works as a no install, offline, singleplayer version of the server.
+You will need to self host in order to load saves.

+How to use:
+1. Run `npm run build` and then `npm run bundle` in the server, this copies all required files to `../Client2/public`.
+2. A save dialog will open on logout, you should save to `/public/data/players`.
+3. Optional: To host on github uncomment the lines starting with `!/public` in the [.gitignore](.gitignore).

+Combined with WebRTC connections you'll be able to host servers using just your browser by manually exchanging a message for each peer.
+Players that want to join will have to be on world 998 which won't start a web worker server.

+Clicking `New user` on login screen or additionally `::peer` ingame for hosts will open a prompt and write either an offer (host) or answer (peer) to clipboard automatically.
+This message can contain your public IP.
+Pass the offer to the peer, peer returns the answer and you'll be connected!
+Closing the prompt will reset the process and allows for any amount of peers.